kodiua/angular-styleguide-es6/README.md

 ### Feature File Names
 ###### [Style [Y121](#style-y121)]

-  - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
+  - Use consistent names for all modules following a pattern that describes the feature then (optionally) its type.
 My recommended pattern is `feature.type.js`.

-    *Why?*: Provides a consistent way to quickly identify components.
+    *Why?*: Provides a consistent way to quickly identify modules.

     *Why?*: Provides pattern matching for any automated tasks.